cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 9. generate new state
 X = {
 1. version;
-2. timestampinRelaySwitchTimeUnit;  //  it is timestamp/RelaySwitchTimeUnit
+2. timestampInRelaySwitchTimeUnit;  //  it is timestamp/RelaySwitchTimeUnit
 3. contractNumber; // hamt_get(SafetyContractResultStateRoot,contractJSON) / contractNumber +1;
-4. ChainID := `Nickname`+ `blocktime` + hash(signature(timestampinRelaySwitchTimeUnit)) // chainID is the only information to pass down in the stateless mode.
+4. ChainID := `Nickname`+ `blocktime` + hash(signature(timestampInRelaySwitchTimeUnit)) // chainID is the only information to pass down in the stateless mode.
 5. SafetyContractResultRoot; //  type cbor.cid
 6. basetarget;
 7. cummulative difficulty int64;
 8. generation signature;
-9. txfee = 1,000,000; // GenesisDefaultCoins 币数量
+9. amount = -`total tx fee`; // negative value due to coinbase tx is a signed sending transaction.
-10. MinerNonce ++;
+10. Nonce ++;
 11. IPFSsigOn(minerAddress); //IPFS signature on `minerAddress` to proof association.
 Verifier decodes siganture to derive IPFSaddress QM..;
 12. msg = TXsJSON; // 保障未来扩展，一个区块还是带两笔交易；"hello world"  { for file tx, set file Nonce} // fileAMTroot is also in msg.  msg {optcode, TXcode}
 13. signature; //by genesis miner to derive the TAUaddress